 Going to an AA meeting is simple.
 You find out where and when there is a meeting convenient for you and you just turn up.
 That’s it.
 There’s no signing in, no money to pay, no appointment to make.
 There are no intrusive questions, no obligations.
 Your privacy and anonymity will be respected.
 You’ll never be met with a demand to come back to any meeting or indeed to AA.
 You can go to different meetings as often or as little as you wish.

-Many of us had no idea what to expect of our first meeting.
-For some of us the idea was quite scary, so we were greatly relieved to find that our fears were groundless.
+Many of us had no idea what to expect from our first meeting.
+For some of us, the idea was quite scary, so we were greatly relieved to find that our fears were groundless.
 AA meetings are relaxed, friendly and open.

 Here are some issues a lot of us worried about before coming to our first AA meeting: